Add partner certification authority in Intune using SCEP

 Before integrating third-party certification authorities with Intune, confirm that the CA you're using supports Intune.
 Third-party CA partners (in this article) includes a list.
 You can also check your certification authority's guidance for more information.
 The CA may include setup instructions specific to their implementation.

-To support Android Enterprise Device Owner devices, the CA must support use of an HTTPS URL when you configure the HTTP Server URL for the SCEP certificate profile.
+To support the following devices, the CA must support the use of an HTTPS URL when you configure you must configure an HTTPS URL when you configure SCEP Server URLs for the SCEP certificate profile:

 Authorize communication between CA and Intune